MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 <p> A job is a way of running a notebook on a scheduled basis.
 You can create and run jobs using the UI, CLI or API.
 Similary, you can monitor job
 run results in the UI / CLI / API aswell.
 One thing to note is that the number of jobs in a workspace is limited to 1000.
 To create a job, simply go down to jobs, click on create jobs, you can create the job based one of the notebooks.
 Click edit beside schedule to schedule the job.
 If we take a look at the cluster we can edit that aswell.
-The recommendaiton from Apache Spark is to use a new cluster for your production level jobs, or the jobs that are important to complete.
+The recommendation from Apache Spark is to use a new cluster for your production level jobs, or the jobs that are important to complete.
 You can click run now to test the job. </p>

 <p> To do this with the Azure Cloud Shell </p>